trambarhq/relaks-route-manager/README.md

 ### rewrites

 An array containing rewrite functions that modify a URL prior to matching it against the routing table.
 See [rewrite rules](#rewrite-rules).

-### basePath

-When specified, create a rewrite rule that strips the base path from the URL prior to matching and adds in the base path when a URL is requested through `find()`.

 ## Routing table